Unboundedness of zero-cycles on higher dimensional Fano manifolds: A review and extension of Mumford's results on infinite dimensionality of

 (v) trivially follows from the definition of the tensor rank. \end{proof} \begin{rema}{\rm As before, Lemma \ref{lerankprime}(ii) is wrong if $l=1$, as any nonzero $1$-form has tensor rank $1$.}\end{rema}

 \begin{rema} {\rm Lemma \ref{lerankprime}(iv) is wrong if $3\leq l\leq n-3$.
-For example, being of tensor rank $2$ means belonging to the proper secant variety of the Grassmannian ${\rm Grass}(l,n)$.
+For example, being of tensor rank $2$ means belonging to the proper secant variety of the Grassmannian ${\rm Grass}(l,n)$ in its Pl\"{u}cker embedding (that is, the points on a bisecant line of ${\rm Grass}(l,n)$).
 But the Zariski closure of the proper secant variety of the Grassmannian contains its tangential variety, where we get elements of the form

 which are of tensor rank $l$ if $n$ is large enough and $\beta_i$ are chosen in a general way.}\end{rema}